 The safety and hygienic accommodation of the cows is the greatest priority for the nuns.
 Thanks to our global family of supporters, the cows now have well-designed cow sheds with inbuilt feeders and good drainage, along with sufficient outdoor covered space so that the cows don’t get wet during the long rainy season or too hot in summer.
 (See our report on the completed cow shed project in 2016.)

 However, maintenance is always an issue.
-The floor area of the barn where the cows sleep at night is now very uncomfortable for them.
-The cows are very heavy and, as they move around in their barn, the floor has become broken and uneven.
-This creates a huge problem for the cows, making it uncomfortable when they lie down and rest.
-They get scratches from the sharp broken areas of the floor.
-Moreover, the uneven surface is difficult to clean properly.
+In 2017, the floor area of the barn where the cows sleep at night became very uncomfortable for them.
+The cows are very heavy and, as they move around in their barn, the floor became broken and uneven.
+This created a huge problem for the cows, making it uncomfortable when they lay down to rest.
+They got scratches from the sharp broken areas of the floor.
+Moreover, the uneven surface was difficult to clean properly.

-It is therefore essential that we repair the floor of the barn and provide a strong surface for the cows to rest and sleep on.
-Our wish is to refurbish the floor with dressed, well-fitting stone that will be stronger and much more durable than either the river stones or concrete that have been used over the past two decades.
+Therefore the nunnery requested help to Irepair the floor of the barn and provide a strong surface for the cows to rest and sleep on.
+The nuns wished to refurbish the floor with dressed, well-fitting stone that will be stronger and much more durable than either the river stones or concrete that were used over the past two decades.
 The new floor will also be easy to clean and safe so that the cows don’t slip.